Ladies night in Mexico

 The only drawback about eating out in Mexico as a single person is that restaurants usually don’t have a bar you can eat at.
 In the U.S., restaurants have long saved traveling salesmen and others who find themselves alone and hungry from the ignominy of sitting alone at a table.

 Fortunately, for those times you really do just want to be alone, you can get "para llevar" (to go).
 I even go into places with a plate from my apartment.
-I ask them to put the food on the plate, rather than crammed into a syrofoam box, and wrap it up that way so I can get back to binge on Netflix series Chicas de Cable.
+I ask them to put the food on the plate, rather than crammed into a syrofoam box, and wrap it up that way so I can get back to binge on the any of a number of greate Netflix series in Spanish like Chicas de Cable.
 They really will do anything for you.
 It's utterly adorable.

 Going out to eat in Mexico lets you return to dining the way it’s supposed to be: relaxing, gratifying and inexpensive enough that you leave only thinking about how delicious it was and how soon you can go back.